-The accelerated MAT is designed for individuals who are interested in being initially certified to teach in a specific content area and develop skills that can be applied in a variety of school settings.
+The accelerated MAT is designed for individuals who are interested in being initially certified to teach in elementary school classrooms, grades 1-6, or in secondary classrooms in English or social studies, grades 7-12.
 Candidates begin the program by taking classes in the summer.
-The following fall semester, interns begin a full-year, full-time supervised internship while taking classes in the evening, two-to-three nights a week.
+During fall and spring semesters, candidates complete full-time supervised internships while taking classes in the evening, two to three nights per week.
+Candidates graduate in May and are eligible for Maryland certification.